Goldman Sachs survey By Cointelegraph - Up News Info

 Asian hedge fund managers favor growth over Bitcoin: Goldman Sachs survey

-Earlier this week, a Bank of America (NYSE:) survey found that American hedge fund managers favor (BTC) over tech, but Goldman Sachs (NYSE:)’ poll with the Asian chief investment officers tells a different story.
+Earlier this week, a Bank of America (NYSE:) survey found that American hedge fund managers favor (BTC) over tech, but a Goldman Sachs (NYSE:) poll with chief investment officers in Asia tells a different story.

-Goldman Sach Global Investment Research published a new survey polling 25 chief investment officers from different hedge funds.
+Goldman Sach Global Investment Research published a new survey polling 25 chief investment officers from different hedge funds in Asia.
 The results show that Bitcoin is the least favorite investment class for 35% of the participants.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.